CQDX/visi-genie-4d-systems-async/README.md

 		</DeviceCapability>
 	</Capabilities>
 ```
-* Plug the USB programmers cable into the host USB port and connect the other end of the cable into the backside of the display's 5 pins connector.
+* Plug the USB programmers cable into the Pi 3 or equivalent USB port and connect the other end of the cable into the backside of the display's 5 pins connector.

-* Build your project in Visual Studio, cycle power on Pi 3 or equivalent, deploy, and then run your app.
+* Build your C# hosts project in Visual Studio, cycle power on Pi 3 or equivalent, deploy, and then run your app.

 ## Code Clip